gladia-research-group/stag21/content/consortium/desc.md

 ## Program

-The Consortium will consist of two sessions according to the following schedule:
+The Consortium will consist of two sessions according to the following schedule.
+All times are in **Italian time zone** (UTC+2, CEST).

 #### October 26th 10:00 AM - 12:00 AM